-Modern Standard Arabic (MSA) is the literary language of today’s books, media, and formal communication throughout the Arab world, the region’s principal shared language of written and official discourse.
-The first book in this new series for the classroom is designed for adult learners of the language at the beginner stage.
+Modern Standard Arabic (MSA) is the literary language of today’s books, media, and formal communication throughout the Arab World, the region’s principal shared language of written and official discourse.
+The third book in this new series for the classroom is designed for adult learners of the language at the intermediate stage.
 Drawing on her years of experience as an Arabic instructor, author Samia Louis has developed a course rich in everyday contexts and real-life, practical language, along with a wide range of grammar-learning strategies to allow students to deploy the language with confidence.
 Written in accordance with the ACTFL guidelines for teaching Arabic as a foreign language, the course is conceived in such a way to make the study of Arabic language and grammar easier for the student.
-Book 2 is divided into ten chapters, focusing on real-life situations, including introductions; asking people about jobs and nationalities; talking about daily activities; describing apartments, people, and cities; asking and giving directions; and discussing future plans and past events.
-The chapters allow for the gradual acquisition of vocabulary and grammar, the exercises at the end of each chapter covering all the crucial skills, with emphasis on reading and writing.
-The accompanying DVD includes audio material for all listening activities, dialogs, and pronunciation exercises, as well as video films of real-life situations covered in the chapters.
+Divided into five chapters, Book Three addresses the early to middle intermediate Arabic learner.
+The aim of this book is to help students to read and write articles, essays and texts, using a range of tenses, in correct Arabic grammar.
+Students will also learn how to communicate orally in a number of different situations, discussing current events, leisure activities, and practical matters.
+The students’ facility with sentence structure and vocabulary is increased by reading newspapers and listening to news broadcasts, and by writing about real-life interests such as environmental conditions, political issues, sports, and cultural pursuits.
+The chapters guide students through the gradual acquisition of vocabulary and grammar.
+Exercises at the end of each chapter cover all essential skills and translation, with emphasis on reading and writing.
+The accompanying CD includes audio material for all listening activities, dialogs, and reading exercises.
 The book is further supported by online interactive reading, writing, and grammar drills.

 Modern Standard Arabic (MSA) is the literary language of today’s books, media, and formal communication throughout the Arab world, the region’s principal shared language of written and official discourse.
 The sixth book in this new series for the classroom is designed for the Advanced levels, the mid- and high-advanced stages of the ACTFL proficiency level, and C1 in the Common European Framework for Arabic learners.
 The aim of this book is to help students to read and write long and complex factual and literary texts in order to appreciate different writing styles.
 Its main feature is the tools it gives students to allow them to learn how to debate and discuss different ideas, describe problems, and present solutions to those problems with the use of idioms and expressions.
 The students’ facility with sentence structure and vocabulary is increased by reading newspapers and listening to news broadcasts, and by writing about real-life interests such as social, economic, political, human rights, and gender issues.
 The chapters guide students through the gradual acquisition of vocabulary and grammar.
 Exercises at the end of each chapter cover all essential skills, with emphasis on reading, writing, and discussion.
 The accompanying DVD includes audio material for all listening activities, dialogs, and reading exercises.
 The book is further supported by online interactive reading and writing drills, and authentic television debate programs.